criteo-cookbooks/ms_dotnet/README.md

 ### Common case - Recipes
 In common cases you can use the attributes driven recipes provided by this cookbook to setup .NET.
-### Custom case - LWRP
+### Custom case - Resources
 In more custom cases, you might need to control in your own cookbook which .NET version should be installed and when the setup should be performed.
-You just need to use the `ms_dotnet_framework` LWRP  which handles for you the setup mode - feature vs package - and may also install all known patches.
+You just need to use the `ms_dotnet_framework` custom resource which handles for you the setup mode - feature vs package - and may also install all known patches.

 Resource/Provider
 -----------------